Honors Research Assistant Fellowships

 You and your Faculty Sponsors will be notified of selection decisions before the start of the new semester.

-For additional information or questions, please contact: firstname.lastname@example.org.
+For additional information or questions, please contact the CHC Research Office.

 - Begin by carefully reading the Research Assistant Fellowship criteria and instructions, above.

-- Identify a Faculty Sponsor AT LEAST a month before the deadline.
+- Identify a Faculty Sponsor AT LEAST one month before the deadline.